CorpusMasters/CorpusMasters/results.md

 # Conclusion

-BERT-base serves as a strong baseline for Croatian sentiment classification but is significantly outperformed by the Gemma 2 2B IT model, wh
+BERT-base serves as a strong baseline for Croatian sentiment classification but is significantly outperformed by the Gemma 2 2B IT model, which achieves higher accuracy and better overall class balance.